 DOUBLE PLAY COMBO

-THE 1980 49ERS: The '80 Forty-Niners would be considered the best baseball team in Yuba College history.
-The 1980 Prospectors won 34 games, most in school history, and their 34-7 record (.829 winning percentage) ranks 2nd all-time, trailing only the 1956 team with their 20-4 mark or .833 winning percentage.
-The 1980 team set several team and individual records with 6 members named to the Division ll All-State Team (Mark Cartwright, Jim Stassi, Mondell Williams and Bob Noreen-1st team All-State) while 4 players were drafted by major league organizations.
+1980 49ERS---The '80 Forty Niners would be considered the greatest baseball team in Yuba College history.
+The Prospectors won 34 games, most in school history, and their 34-7 record (.829 winning percentage) ranks 2nd all-time, trailing only the 1956 team with their 20-4 mark or .833 winning percentage.
+The 1980 team set several team and individual records with four members named to the Division ll All-State Team--Mark Cartwright, Jim Stassi, Mondell Williams, and Bob Noreen (1st team All-State) while four players were drafted by major league organizations.
 Catcher Jim Stassi was named Golden Valley Conference MVP.

 Coach Dan Dillon Years

 1954 9-5 12-8

 1967 4-8 14-18